EliaTorre/hmmrnn/README.md

 ### mechint.py
 Implements mechanistic interpretability tools for analyzing RNN dynamics at population and single-neuron levels through residency time, noise sensitivity, and ablation studies.

-## Citation
-If you use this code in your research, please cite the associated publication.